Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Introduction

-Using the proposed protocol of syntactic annotation, we annotate a large contiguous portion of Brown's Adam corpus from CHILDES (the first $\approx$80\% of its child-directed utterances, comprising over 17K English utterances), as well as over 24K Hebrew utterances, constituting the entire Hagar CHILDES corpus \citep{berman1990acquiring}.
+\paragraph{\nssmod{New resource.}} Using the proposed protocol of syntactic annotation, we annotate a large contiguous portion of Brown's Adam corpus from CHILDES (the first $\approx$80\% of its child-directed utterances, comprising over 17K English utterances), as well as over 24K Hebrew utterances, constituting the entire Hagar CHILDES corpus \citep{berman1990acquiring}.
 The corpora were selected for their sizes, which are large for CDS corpora, and because they have an initial (non-UD) dependency annotation, part manual and part automatic, which makes our UD annotation process easier \citep{Saga:10} (see below).
 In addition, the Adam Corpus was chosen because of the availability of the other labeled versions \citep{pearl2013syntactic,moon2018gold}, and because of the large amount of psycholinguistic study that has been applied to it (\citealp{McNeill:66,Brow:73}, {\em passim}).

 To obtain gold-standard UD trees, we take advantage of the existing syntactic annotations in these corpora: we automatically convert them into approximate UD trees (\S\ref{sec:procedure}), then hand-correct the converted outputs.
 We chose this procedure as we found it to be much faster than annotation from scratch, but note that it is not required: other corpora without preexisting dependency annotation could be annotated with UD parses directly.
 A schematic overview of the complete syntactic/semantic annotation methodology is given in Figure~\ref{fig:schema}.

 We note that \citet{liu-21}, in contemporaneous work, annotated the English Eve corpus with UD structures, using a semi-automatic approach akin to ours (but did not address other languages or the transduction of logical forms).

-We evaluate our method by first measuring inter-annotator agreement for UD parses in both corpora, showing that UD can be reliably applied to CDS in both languages (\S\ref{sec:experiments}).
+\paragraph{\nssmod{Evaluation.}} We evaluate our method by first measuring inter-annotator agreement for UD parses in both corpora, showing that UD can be reliably applied to CDS in both languages (\S\ref{sec:experiments}).
 Of all parsed sentences, our LF conversion tool is able to produce an output for 80.5\% (English) and 72.7\% (Hebrew).
 We then manually evaluate a small sample of these LFs and find that 82\% of the LFs in both languages are fully correct.
-Most errors fall into a small number of categories, discussed in Section \ref{limitations}.
+Most errors fall into a small number of categories, discussed in \S\ref{sec:limitations}.